fajarianatm/flight-data-pipeline-orchestration/README.md

 # Preparations

 - ## Directory structure
-    Set up the project directory structure to organize all project scripts.
-There is no strict rule where to put the folder and file.
-Still, make the directory understandable
+   Organize the project files to maintain a clean and understandable structure.
+While there are no rigid guidelines, ensure that the directory is intuitive.

     ```
     flight-data-pipeline/